What common incidental

 PharmD: Wants to review medication regimen and discuss action plan for hypoglycemia

 Case— Clinical encounter: It’s a busy IPE night and the team rushes off to see the patient before huddling.
-The attending goes in with her own agenda about depression and the PharmD doesn’t get to talk to the
+The attending goes in with her own agenda about depression and the PharmD doesn’t get to talk to the patient about hypoglycemia and changes to the medication regimen.
+The MD thought the visit went well but not the PharmD.

 Strategies for addressing breakdowns: